vtex/ux-writing/docs/principles/goals-principles.md

 We are not afraid of making mistakes, because we learn from them and become better as a company.
 But we are not reckless: We are just bold enough to develop the innovations that will disrupt the market.

 **Rebel, not inconsequent:** It's part of our nature to question absolute truths.
 We constantly challenge ourselves, and our content must do the same.
-Being bold is the key to that
+Being bold is the key to that.

-### 📣 Young
-🔴🔴⚪⚪⚪

-We have the energy and the attitude to accelerate the transformations that will take our clients (and ourselves) to the next level.
-We are restless and passionate.

-**Young, not naive:** We must show our passion for tech and commerce and the energy we put on everything we do.
-Keep the content fresh and pleasant.